 While Shabangu was mounting an offensive last week against public protector Thuli Madonsela’s findings that he was awarded two police leases irregularly, he approached the Mail & Guardian to try to distance himself from a growing row over one of the leases, a building for the Independent Complaints Directorate (ICD) in Pretoria.

 Madonsela’s findings on the police leases led to the firing of public works minister Gwen Mahlangu-Nkabinde and the suspension of national police commissioner Bheki Cele.

 The R137-million ICD lease on a Pretoria building called City Forum has been a growing headache for Shabangu after the M&G reported that the cost was way over the directorate’s budget and that it was bigger than required.
-The issue was rekindled in Parliament recently.

 Last month, Shabangu sent a letter to Parliament’s police committee denying he owned the building.